make flights easier

 Traveling is great.
 If you are reading this blog it is probably because you agree and share the passion with me.
 Most parts of traveling are great.
 From planning, booking flights and hotels to packing and eventually boarding on a train, plane or any other transportation, there’s plenty joy in it.

 I know some people who love flying, but for many spending a few hours up in the air is stressful.
 I totally understand, it also makes me nervous.
 It is weird actually, that the stress never goes completely away with experience.
-I am used to it and I don’t let it to run my travels, but it is still there… Some flights are easy and smooth, but occasionally they test us really bad.
+I am used to it and I don’t let it to ruin my travels, but it is still there… Some flights are easy and smooth, but occasionally they test us really bad, so some mindfulness exercises for stressful flights can be really useful.

 flying